M-casado/standard-operating-procedures/sops/node-specific/GDI-SOP0008_node-helpdesk-ticket-classification.md

 |:---|:---|:---|
 |  ``2`` | After step 1, if the evaluation is positive, and **within 7 working days**| Helpdesk officer |

-If the ticket is within the scope of the NHD (positive evaluation), then create a **new issue** in the designated system to record the ticket's arrival and document the positive evaluation.
+If the ticket is within the scope of the NHD (positive evaluation), follow your node's established procedure to create  **new issue** in the designated system, recording the ticket's arrival and documenting the positive evaluation.

 Proceed to [step 4](#84-assign-tags)